 Preparing for a Modern Practice

-People usually assume that the practice of a religion such as ours should begin with some sort of spiritual or metaphysical training... however, that's not quite the case.
-If we are to be successful in our endeavours, most of us will first require some very specific mental preparation.
-Many modern Goddess groups seem to completely overlook this, which causes their students to experience poor results and become frustrated.
+People usually assume that involvement with a religion such as ours should begin with some sort of spiritual or metaphysical training... however, that's not quite the case.
+If we are to be successful in our endeavours, most of us will first require some psychological preparation.
+Many modern Goddess groups tend to overlook this, which can cause their followers to experience poor results and become frustrated.

 We cannot make a beautiful carving with a dull knife, no matter how earnestly we may try.
 Our mind, like the blade of the artist's knife, must first be sharpened, if it is to serve us well.
 Everyone that I know of, who was successful in their quest for an understanding of spirituality and the metaphysical universe, has done this... whether consciously, through some formal process, or in a more subconscious and intuitive manner.

-Unfortunately, our modern society has caused us to develop some very sloppy, lazy, and just plain faulty ways of thinking... and these must be corrected, before we attempt to do anything else.
+Unfortunately, our modern society has caused us to develop some very sloppy, lazy, and just plain faulty ways of thinking... and these should be corrected, before we attempt to do anything else.

 Let's take a moment to consider how this dilema came about...